protofire/filecoin-CID-checker/README.md

 **Use remote CID checker service:**
 1. Navigate to the website: [www.filecoin.tools](https://deploy-preview-20--filecoincidchecker.netlify.app/)
-2. See the list of all file CIDs and related information:
+2. See the list of all piece CIDs and related information:
 - Deal ID
 - Miner ID
 - Sector number
 - Status
-3. Search a record by a File CID, Deal ID, or Miner ID
+3. Search a record by a Piece CID, Deal ID, or Miner ID
 4. Click on a chosen record and see other related details

 **If you are running an own Filecoin (Lotus) node:**